bpptkg/bulletin/README.md

 ## Documentation

-Full documentation for the project is available at docs/ directory.
+Full documentation for the project is available at the docs/ directory.

 ## Support